nnym/reflect/README.md

 }
 ```

-Documentation is very scarce but I have taken to documenting my code recently.
+Documentation is ~~very~~ scarce (500+ lines now) but I have taken to documenting my code recently.

 ## a brief summary of the classes
-- `Accessor`: a collection of methods for reading and mutating fields
+- `Accessor` reads, mutates and copies fields.
-- `Classes`: a set of methods for working with classes (`defineClass`, change class of object)
+- `Classes` is a set of methods for working with classes (`defineClass`, `reinterpret` (runtime `reinterpret_cast`)).
-- `ConstantPool`: a proxy for the JDK's internal `ConstantPool` that reads constant pools
+- `ConstantPool` is a proxy for the JDK's internal `ConstantPool` that reads constant pools.
-- `Constructors`: a collection of utilities for finding and invoking constructors
-- `EnumConstructor`: a class that constructs enum constants and adds them to the `values` array and a few other places;
-  it can be used through static methods or directly as an object (more performant)
+- `Constructors` finds constructors and instantiates classes.
+- `EnumConstructor` adds enumeration constants with safety handling.
-- `Fields`: a set of utilities for enumerating class fields directly: without slow `Field` copying, security checks or filters
+- `Fields` enumerates class fields directly and without slow `Field` copying, security checks and filters.
-- `Invoker`: a static proxy for `IMPL_LOOKUP`; which should be able to access everything;
-  its methods do not declare thrown exceptions
-- `JavaLangAccess`: a partial proxy for `JavaLangAccess`
-- `Methods`: a collection of utilities for listing class methods and dealing with them
+- `Flags` provides utilities for dealing with flags (including particularly Java flags).
+- `Invoker` is a static proxy for `IMPL_LOOKUP` (which has unrestricted privileges) and contains various method handle utilities.
+- `JavaLangAccess` provides partial access to the JDK's `JavaLangAccess`.
+- `Methods` enumerates and finds class methods.
-- `Modules`: a collection of methods for getting and opening modules
+- `Modules` gets and opening modules.
-- `Pointer`: a field reference that is similar to `Field` and does not force exceptions to be handled;
-  intended for use with frequently accessed fields
+- `Pointer` is a field reference that is similar to `Field` and for use with frequently accessed fields.
-- `Reflect`: a container for useful state and a method that disables the security manager
+- `Reflect` contains useful state, provides instrumentation, clears reflection filters and does other things.
-- `StackFrames`: a set of utility methods that assist in getting stack frames and callers
-  with support for `StackWalker` and the traditional `StackTraceElement[]`
+- `StackFrames` assists in getting stack frames and callers and supports `StackWalker` and the traditional `StackTraceElement[]`.
-- `Types`: a collection of methods for dealing with `Class`es; mainly conversion between primitive and wrapper types and array types

-In addition to tests, the `test` subproject contains various experiments that I perform
-to test the limits of reflection and decide if something should be added to reflect.
+- `Types` deals with `Class`es in many ways.

+Relevant tests are in [`ReflectTest`](test/net/auoeke/reflect/ReflectTest.java) and the [categorized test classes](test/test).

-Some of them are irrelevant but I keep them anyway.
+Some tests are irrelevant but I keep them anyway for now.

-Relevant tests are in `ReflectTest`.